Village of Hope #2

-Shaking her head, Kirsten frowned.
+Kirsten frowned as she shook her head.
 “He looks like he’s been sleeping in his clothes, and that tousled brown hair hasn’t seen a barber in weeks.”

 “Looks good on his six-foot-plus muscled frame.”
 Jen let out a low whistle.
 “I think somebody needs an attitude adjustment.”

 Kirsten sighed as Jen came back around the counter.
 “I know I was rude, but he made me angry.
 He was impolite not to let us know he was coming or that he’d arrived.”